 Ford Escape Year Models With The Least Reliable Transmissions

 2014 is especially notable due to the severity of the issues, with several reports of Ford Escapes ceasing to function while on the road.
-Ford Escape owners like u/regularfellar on Reddit report that the vehicle suddenly displays a “Transmission Fault: Service Now” which renders the vehicle unable to drive.
-Other users have reported that the vehicle comes to a complete and total stop on the road without warning.
+Ford Escape owners like u/regularfellar on Reddit report that the vehicle suddenly displays a “Transmission Fault: Service Now,” which renders the vehicle unable to drive.
+Other users have reported that the car comes to a complete and total stop on the road without warning.

-The 2008 Escape is prone to a wide variety of transmission issues, with users on forums such as carcomplaints.com and Reddit reporting a bevy of issues ranging from complete failure to lurching into gear and hunting for gears on the road.
+The 2008 Escape is prone to a wide variety of transmission issues, with users on forums such as carcomplaints.com and Reddit reporting a bevy of problems ranging from complete failure to lurching into gear and hunting for gears on the road.
 We recommend avoiding any vehicle prone to “in motion” errors such as this that could put the operator in danger.

 KNOW WHAT TO LOOK FOR

 Wondering what to look out for when buying a used car?
 With such a large purchase, it pays to be a cautious shopper.
 Check out this list of red flags to look out for when buying a used car.

 Do Ford Escapes Have More Transmission Problems Than Similar Models?

 Overall, Ford Escapes are slightly more prone to problems (most notably, transmission problems) than similar models of similar years.

 The Ford Escape has 4,167 reported issues on CarComplaints.com, with transmission issues accounting for many of those.
 In terms of reliability by model year, the 2006-2009 Ford Escapes have the highest transmission issues, with many customers reporting needing a new transmission after approximately 80,000 miles.

 When comparing the Escape’s transmission to other full-size SUVs like the Pathfinder and Enclave, the Escape tends to be less reliable than other models.